bazarinm/MCalc/README.md

 # Matrix calculator

 Command line tool for working with matrices.
-Parses an input for variables, function calls and operators, then evaluates the expression.
+Parses an input for variables, function calls, operators, and evaluates the expression.
-Parser uses finite-state machine to tokenize the input, the shunting-yard algorithm is used for evaluation.
+Parser uses finite-state machine to tokenize the input, then the shunting-yard algorithm is used for evaluation.

 ***
 ## Installation